Skip to main content

 Mint Tea

-Sweet green tea with fresh mint leaves, considered Morocco's national drink and a symbol of hospitality.
+Sweet green tea steeped with fresh mint, Morocco's national drink and the standard gesture of welcome.

 Msemen